tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 └─$
 {% endhighlight %}

 If we try to navigate to [http://10.10.10.81](http://10.10.10.81) in a browser, we are redirected [http://forum.bart.htb](http://forum.bart.htb).
-However, our browser won't be able to find a host for this domain since it can not find any related DNS record which resolve to an IP address.
+However, our browser won't be able to find a host for this domain since it can not find any related DNS record which resolves to an IP address.

 ![forum.bart.htb](/assets/{{ imgDir }}/forum.bart.htb.png)